m-leskovic/react-cards/README.md

 # React-cards

 A sample app for managing credit cards with the help of CRUD operations.
+This is the app's [Figma design](https://www.figma.com/file/GMEwjrcP2ryeYzj6Xa14ZJ/Cards?type=design&t=s5GustKnzS7oXEU8-6).

 ## Table of contents
 * [Technologies](#technologies)